 For information about how to set up the system to make this work, see Creating a print variant of a Digital article in Content Station Aurora - Configuration.

-- 7 February 2018: Updated section 'Determining the structure, content and styling of the Print article' with information about character styles.
+- 31 October 2018: Updated section 'Determining the structure, content and styling of the Print article' by adding information about Container components.